SamyaDaleh/CL-Toolbox/doc/doc.md

 ##### CFG Shift Reduce

 Shift reduce or bottom-up parsing demands a grammar without epsilon productions.
 If a conversion occurs beside removing empty productions also useless symbols are removed.
 The algorithm starts from the input string and tries to combine the symbols to get the left hand side of the rules until the start symbol is left.
 It starts with an empty string and an index indicating how many input symbols have been shifted.
 That means if a "shift" occurs, one more input symbol is moved onto the stack and the index is increased.
 The other rule called "reduce" takes stack symbol from the left or rather top if they match the complete right hand side of a production rule and replaces them by its left hand side.
 The outcome of the algorithm is a rightmost derivation.

+##### CFG LR(k)

+LR(k) parsing with a k >=0 works like Shift Reduce parsing with a precombiled table that tells the algorithm which shift or reduce step to take next. k is the lookahead, the number of symbols following a rule to consider in the decision.
+The algorithm is deterministic, but works only with grammars that allow for deterministic LR(k) parsing with the respective k.
+If a conflict is detected when creating the parse table, the process is stopped.
+No grammar conversion is performed.

 ##### CFG CYK